 In a crisis, your intranet is vital.
 Use as a mass broadcast tool by pushing out notifications to multiple devices in multiple locations.
 Allow two-way messaging to get employee feedback and reactions.

 Broadcasts allow you to see the status of your alerts, and to see whether they have been delivered, read, and understood.
 You can ask employees to acknowledge they have read a message, which means you can be certain they are safe and accounted for.

 The regular updating of a developing situation is a must.
 When there is a lack of information in a crisis, employees can find it unnerving, and no news can lead to speculation and rumor.
 Broadcasts allow you to use your intranet to keep employees informed as the situation changes and develops.

 When you need to contact employees quickly, it’s important not to rely on just one method of communication to get important information out.
 In time-sensitive situations, you can use Broadcasts to send out messages via several channels, all from within your intranet.
-Display a banner on the intranet; send an SMS message or e-mail; push notifications through the Interact app, or block users from visiting any areas on the intranet until they have read and acknowledged the message.
+Display a banner on the intranet; send an SMS message or email; or block users from visiting any areas on the intranet until they have read and acknowledged the message.